-School and the Governing Body are responsible for the health and safety of pupils in their care.
-This is enshrined in The Health and Safety at Work Act (HSWA) 1974.
+School and the Governing Body are responsible for the health and safety of pupils in their care as set out in The Health and Safety at Work Act (HSWA) 1974.
 The Education Act of 1993 and the Medicines Act of 1968 are relevant to schools in dealing with pupils with medical needs.